 - ThinkTank CityWalker 20.
-Unfortunately, ThinkTank is discontinuing the CityWalker line.
-But the 20 is very similar to this SubUrban Disguise model.
+Unfortunately, ThinkTank discontinued the CityWalker line.
+The line is very similar to their MindShiftExposure series.
 I bought the CityWalker 20 to serve as my walk-around bag for day trips and other shorter excursions.
 It’s perfect for this purpose.
 But again, it’s too bulky for this trip.
 For many people, the weight and size would be fine.
 But I’m 5’2″ and petite, so it gets to be a lot of weight on my shoulder, especially with extensive walking.

 Enter the ThinkTank SubUrban Disguise 10.
 I consulted with the Photorec.tv support group and then a ThinkTank rep before making my purchase.
 I was already leaning toward this bag before consulting with ThinkTank.
 It was one of the rep’s two recommendations, which sealed the deal.

 In this post, I’m going to take you through the unboxing and my initial thoughts of the ThinkTank SubUrban Disguise 10.
 Please note that this is not a full review.
 I am planning to write an extensive review of this bag following my trip.
 When it’s available, I’ll link it to this post.